AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/extensibility-api-client-hooks.md

 ---
 Introduction
 ------------
-Another way to execute Bellatrix is to create an API client plugin.
+Another way to execute BELLATRIX is to create an API client plugin.
 You can execute your logic in various points such as:
 - **OnClientInitialized** - executed after the API client is initialized.
 Here you can fine-tune the client.
 - **OnRequestTimeout** - executed if some of the requests timeout.
 - **OnMakingRequest** - executed before making request.